-There are many recipes for both traditional and vegan lemon curd out there.
+There are many recipes for both traditional and vegan curds out there.
 My recipe is a bit different because my resulting texture is thick and creamy, as opposed to runny.
 I made it that way so it could hold up my cupcake hat, or a flaky bar top or a lemon pie meringue.

 Lemon Juice: to provide fresh lemon flavor.
 Squeezing lemons to get the fresh juice is awesome but if you need to buy bottled just be sure to choose organic lemon juice whose ingredients are only lemon, no additives.

 Cornstarch or Arrowroot: I used cornstarch here but arrowroot is healthier.
 I couldn’t use it however because I have a daughter allergic to arrowroot.
 I think it would work the same as cornstarch in this recipe.
+Also agar agar is an additional option (natural gelatin) if you want a stiffer texture.

 Turmeric: I added only ⅛ teaspoon for color, but it also adds welcome anti-inflammatory powers although with such a small amount, probably not much.